xrazis/haris.razis.com/content/posts/cappadocia.md

 > The 'green card' is a certificate of international insurance and is necessary when traveling to countries outside
 > the European Economic Zone.

-We decided to go forth with it and try to get through, which, of course, did not work out.
+We decided to go forth with it and try to get through, which of course, did not work out.
 Apparently, the custom authorities are pretty strict on things like that.
 Who would have guessed.
 After some back and forth with the Greek authorities, they decided to let us through and let their Turkish counterparts deal with us.
 If we did not have the right paperwork, we would be sent straight back to Chios with the next ferry.
 We rushed to the ship and hopped on at the